 At SILA, our businesses include – real estate advisory, project/construction management, turnkey interior fit outs, facility management, & on-demand home services.
 As a result, the teams are spread over all business verticals lending great diversity to the organization.
+However, Talent Management in the Real Estate Services Sector poses as a threat.
 The human resources team thus has the challenge of ensuring the consistency in the brand message to its internal customers (employees).

 While the challenges which generally plague the sector did plague SILA, our culture allowed enterprising solutions which did away with a majority of issues.
 In this article, we have listed the problems and how the methods employed by SILA helped in building a robust talent management system.